maxhallinan/fully-connected-topology/README.md

 Usage: fully-connected-topology <own-address> <peer-address>...

 Available options:
-  <own-address>            the local address of the client
+  <own-address>            The local address of the client
-  <peer-address>...        one or more peer addresses
+  <peer-address>...
+One or more peer addresses
   -h,--help                Show this help text
 ```